 One of the hardest things about living abroad is missing big moments in the lives of people you love.
-Conveniently, one of my good friends from high school decided to have a destination wedding in Thailand over Christmas, which meant I could go and celebrate someone I love dearly and work a little adventure into it.
-Leslie and her husband made their honeymoon plans open to all the guests as well, so that anyone who wanted to could tag along and travel through Thailand, Cambodia, and Vietnam with them as well.
-I also had a friend, oddly enough named Rachel as well, who even more oddly, I only knew from traveling together (we met when our mutual friend invited her on a trip to Argentina, and we ended up doing Chile together, as well), had wanted to come visit me in Asia.
+Conveniently, one of my high school BFFS decided to have a destination wedding in Thailand over Christmas, which meant I could go and celebrate someone I love dearly and work a little adventure into it.
+Leslie and her husband made their honeymoon plans open to all the guests so that anyone who wanted to could tag along and travel through Thailand, Cambodia, and Vietnam with them!
+I also had a friend, oddly enough named Rachel, who even more oddly, I only knew from traveling together (we met when our mutual friend invited her on a trip to Argentina, and we ended up doing Chile together), had wanted to come visit me in Asia.
 So she became my plus one to a wedding, which was great for this single lady, and we could work in some awesome travel, too.

 Three hours and several phone calls a not a few swear words later, we had canceled our entire three week trip and rebooked it and were trying to find me a drink.
 We ended up missing rehearsal dinner, which was sad, but got in late that night in time to make the breakfast, pool, and wedding the next day.
 Of course, not even that could be easy.
 It was monsoon season, after all, and the island had been hit by insane rain and floods.
 The day of the wedding started out beautifully, but by the time we started driving up the mountain to the villa, the cars were stalling in waist-deep waters and visibility was disappearing.
 The mountain was so steep, it was actually a pretty scary ride.

 But we made it, shaking and nervous giggling, and Rachel was a champ for coming to a wedding where she knew no one.
 I hugged Leslie’s sisters, who I hadn’t seen in probably 15 years, and got caught up with her parents, who still live in the house on the corner by the high school, and hopefully never find out what kind of trouble we got up to there (sprinkled with healthy doses of movie marathons and studying, I’m sure!).
-I had a moment of panic remembering their first names, though, and was immediately a teenager again.
-Her dad filled me in on the new traffic lights and how Sun Valley mall just isn’t the same anymore, and I promised to start a GoFundMe to buy their house if they ever thought about moving, because it should be preserved.
+I did have a moment of panic remembering their first names, though, and was immediately a teenager again.
+Your friend’s parents are always Mr and Mrs something!
+Her dad filled me in on the new traffic lights and how Sun Valley mall “just isn’t the same anymore,” and I promised to start a GoFundMe to buy their house if they ever thought about moving, because it should be preserved as a historical artifact.

 The turn in the weather forced the wedding indoors, which was a shame, but it still managed to be one of the most beautiful, intimate ceremonies I’ve been to.
 I started crying the moment Leslie walked in, and we could barely hear some of it over the rain, but they were wed and we got to do a Thailand water blessing, even though the priest said we were in Japan.